bytescout/pdf-co-api-samples/Add Text And Images To PDF/PowerShell/Add Text by finding target coordinates/README.md

-## How to add text and images to PDF in PowerShell using PDF.co Web API

-### How to code in PowerShell to add text and images to PDF with this step-by-step tutorial

-The sample source code below will teach you how to add text and images to PDF in PowerShell.
-PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
+## How to add text and images to PDF in PowerShell using PDF.co Web API PDF.co Web API is the flexible Web API that includes full set of functions from e-signature requests to data extraction, OCR, images recognition, pdf splitting and pdf splitting.
 Can also generate barcodes and read barcodes from images, scans and pdf.
-It can be used to add text and images to PDF using PowerShell.

-The SDK samples like this one below explain how to quickly make your application do add text and images to PDF in PowerShell with the help of PDF.co Web API.
-Follow the instructions from the scratch to work and copy the PowerShell code.
-Implementing PowerShell application typically includes multiple stages of the software development so even if the functionality works please test it with your data and the production environment.

-Free trial version of PDF.co Web API is available for download from our website.
-Get it to try other source code samples for PowerShell.

 ## REQUEST FREE TECH SUPPORT